Ibrahimkas68/Cop-chatbot/docs/RATE_LIMITING_WITH_REDIS.md

-# Rate Limiting with Redis in Smart Search Service
+# Rate Limiting and Blacklisting with Redis

+This guide provides a simple explanation of the rate limiting and IP blacklisting features in this service.

 ## 1. Overview

-This document outlines the implementation of a robust, distributed rate-limiting mechanism using **Redis** and **Spring Boot** in the Smart Search Service.
-The goal is to protect the service from excessive requests, prevent abuse, and ensure high availability for all users.

-The rate-limiting strategy is based on the **token bucket algorithm**, which is a flexible and effective way to handle traffic bursts while maintaining a fair usage policy.

-## 2. Core Components

-The rate-limiting implementation consists of the following components:

-- **`RateLimitService`**: A service responsible for checking if a request is allowed based on the client's IP address.
-- **`DDoSProtectionFilter`**: A servlet filter that intercepts incoming requests and uses the `RateLimitService` to enforce rate limits.
-- **`RedisRateLimitConfig`**: A configuration class that sets up the necessary Redis beans.
-- **`application.properties`**: The configuration file where rate-limiting parameters are defined.

-## 3. How It Works

-The rate-limiting process works as follows:

-1.  **Request Interception**: The `DDoSProtectionFilter` intercepts every incoming HTTP request.
-2.  **Client Identification**: The client's IP address is extracted from the request.
-This IP address is used as a unique key for rate limiting.
-3.  **Rate Limit Check**: For each request, the `RateLimitService` communicates with Redis to check if the client has exceeded their allowed request limit.
+The system uses two layers of protection to guard against traffic spikes and malicious behavior, both of which are managed by Redis:

-4.  **Token Bucket Algorithm**: The service uses a Redis-backed implementation of the token bucket algorithm.
-Each client (IP address) has a "bucket" of tokens that refills at a constant rate.
-Each request consumes one token.
+1.  **Token Bucket Rate Limiting**: Each client IP address is given a "bucket" of tokens that refills at a set interval.
+Every request consumes a token.
+If the bucket is empty, the server rejects the request with a `429 Too Many Requests` error.
+This prevents a single user from overwhelming the service.
-5.  **Request Handling**:
-    - If the client's bucket has enough tokens, the request is allowed to proceed to the controller.
-    - If the bucket is empty, the request is rejected with an **HTTP 429 (Too Many Requests)** status code.

-### Visual Workflow
+2.  **IP Blacklisting**: A rolling counter tracks the total number of requests from each IP.
+If an IP exceeds a certain threshold within a time window, it is temporarily blacklisted, and all subsequent requests are blocked with a `403 Forbidden` error.
+This is designed to stop DDoS attacks or aggressive scanners.

+All enforcement happens in a single place: `DDoSProtectionFilter`.

+## 2. How It Works

 ```mermaid
 sequenceDiagram